OluwadareLab/CNNSplice/README.md

 * **Arguments**: <br />
 	* model_name: A string for the name of the model <br />
-	* sequence: A string to specify acceptor or donor input dataset<br />
+	* mode: A string to specify balanaced or imbalanced input dataset<br />
-	* organism: A string to specify organism name i.e ["hs", "at", "oriza", "d_mel", "c_elegans"] <br />
+	* organism: A optional argument string to specify organism name i.e ["hs", "at", "oriza", "d_mel", "c_elegans"] <br />
-	* encoded sequence file: A file containing the encoded sequence data <br />
+	* encoded sequence file: A optional argument file containing the encoded sequence data <br />
-	* encoded label file: A file containing the encoded label data <br />
+	* encoded label file: A optional argument file containing the encoded label data <br />